dpshorten/CoTETE.jl/docs/src/background.md

 estimated probabilities to provide an estimate for ``\mathbf{t}_{Y \to X}``.
 We then repeat this procedure for every time bin, find the average, normalise by ``\Delta t`` and, wham, we have estimated the TE!!
-(There are more computationally efficient ways of arriving at the same quantity)
+(There are more computationally efficient ways of arriving at the same quantity, but we are not
+	concerned with efficiency right now)

 Unfortunately, there are large limitations to estimating the TE in this fashion.
 Perhaps the most important of these is that when we perform time-discretisation, we are applying a lossy transformation